Nova

 Software

 The cluster runs on Linux.
 There are thousands of research software packages available, including both open source and proprietary commercial applications.
 Research IT staff are available to help build and integrate packages as needed.
-Users can access the repository using the environment module commands.
+Users can access any of the packages in the software repository using the environment module commands.